-The EIT will continue to reinforce its external communications activities between 2023 and 2025.
-It will promote EIT Community activities and results, helping to increase openness and transparency and increase participation in EIT Community opportunities across Europe.
-Communications will also target audiences not yet aware of - but who could benefit from - EIT Community support.
+The EIT will continue to reinforce its external communications activities between 2024 and 2026.
+Through the generation of compelling communications content, the Institute will promote EIT Community activities and results across its channels and tools, helping to increase participation in EIT Community opportunities across Europe.
+Communications will also target audiences not yet aware of but who could benefit from EIT Community support.

-The EIT will continue to strengthen its digital communications presence with the launch of a new website (with additional interactive features coming in 2023) and by maximizing its presence across social media.
+The EIT will continue to strengthen its digital communications presence with the deployment of new interactive features on its new website and by maximising its presence across social media.
 This will boost its outreach to citizens across Europe, demonstrating the impact of EU investment in research and innovation.
 The EIT will also continue to engage with journalists to reach a wider range of stakeholders and citizens across Europe.

-The EIT's communications activity will be closely coordinated with its KICs to ensure consistent and coherent outreach to audiences across Europe, including the general public.
+The EIT's communications activity will be closely coordinated with its KICs to ensure consistent and coherent outreach to audiences across Europe.